-The first documentary I made – David Hawkins: A Battle of the Mind – was nominated for AHRC Research Film of the year in 2017.
+The first documentary I made –David Hawkins: A Battle of the Mind – was nominated for AHRC Research Film of the year in 2017.
 My feature film, People Are Strange, was selected for iFeatures 2018/2019.
 In 2021 I completed Re-Reading Fanon, an hour long documentary about the psychiatrist and philosopher Frantz Fanon that features Jean Khalfa, Robert J. C. Young, Achille Mbembe, Daniel Pick and Samia Khatun.
+I am grateful to all the people whom I have worked with, and endebted to the artists and thinkers who have shaped and encouraged my work.

 _____________________________________________